Someday, you or a dying loved one may need us. Perhaps you need us today. We’re here to help you.

 The Friends of Hospice – what we do.

-In Development!
+Opening in 2018!
 Serenity House will be a Community Home for the Dying.
 Comfort and care at end of life is our promise to those who will live their final days with us.
-Learn more >
+Learn more about Serenity House >

-Bringing joy into the lives of people suffering from Alzheimer’s, other forms of dementia, and cognitive and physical impairments.
-Learn more >
+Bring joy into the lives of people with Alzheimer’s, other forms of dementia, and cognitive and physical impairments.
+Learn more about Music and Memory >

-Support a peaceful transition through time-honored gentle music programs.
-Create a peace-filled environment to comfort those at the thresholds of living and dying through the gentle voices of Threshold Choir of the Palouse.
-Learn more >
+Supporting a peaceful transition through time-honored gentle music programs.
+Music volunteers create a peace-filled environment to comfort those at the thresholds of living and dying through the gentle voices of Hospice Music Volunteers.
+Learn more about Hospice Music Volunteers >

-Extend Caregiver TLC to those caring for their loved ones through gentle compassionate massage that touches the body, mind and spirit.
-Learn more >
+Nurture and support those caring for their loved ones through gentle compassionate massage that touches the body, mind and spirit.
+Learn more about Caregiver Massage >

 Through the local library system, provide books and resources on end-of-life, spirituality, dying, grief and bereavement.
-Learn more >
+Learn more about Community Resources >

 Extend a hand to those in grief through bereavement support groups offered at various times throughout the year.
-Learn more >
+Learn more about Grief Support >

-A thoughtful, intentional, and meaningful process wherein one reflects upon and discusses what’s important to him or her if faced with a life-limiting illness or suddenly experiences a life-threatening injury.
-Learn more >
+Facilitate a thoughtful, intentional, and meaningful process wherein one reflects upon and discusses what’s important to him or her if faced with a life-limiting illness or suddenly experiences a life-threatening injury.
+Learn more about Advanced Care Planning >

 Offers a time to pause and reflect.
 This touching ceremony is held each December in Pullman and Colfax, taking time to honor and remember those whom we have loved.
 Learn more about Annual Trees of Light >

 We create a safe and confidential space to share your thoughts and ideas on death and dying.
 This is not a counseling session or Grief Support Group.
 Learn more about Talk & Treats Death Café >